qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [Vultr Kubernetes Engine (VKE)](https://www.vultr.com/kubernetes/) is a fully-managed product offering with predictable pricing that makes Kubernetes easy to use.
 Vultr manages the control plane and worker nodes and provides integration with other managed services such as Load Balancers, Block Storage, and DNS.

-**To setup Qdrant Hybrid Cloud on Vultr**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
-Then, consult your platform's managed Kubernetes instructions below.
+First, consult your platform's managed Kubernetes instructions below.
+Then, **to setup Qdrant Hybrid Cloud on Vultr**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on Vulr Kubernetes Engine